absmach/magistrala/docs/dev-guide.md

 make docker_http
 ```

 > N.B.
-Mainflux creates `FROM scratch` docker containers which as compact and small in size.
+Mainflux creates `FROM scratch` docker containers which are compact and small in size.

 > N.B.
-The `things-db` and `users-db` containers are built from a vanilla PostgreSQL Docker image downloaded from Docker Hub which does not persist the data when these containers are rebuilt.
-Thus, __rebuilding of all Docker containers with `make dockers` or rebuilding the `things-db` and `users-db` containers separately with `make docker_things-db` and `make docker_users-db` respectively, will cause data loss.
+The `things-db` and `users-db` containers are built from a vanilla PostgreSQL docker image downloaded from docker hub which does not persist the data when these containers are rebuilt.
+Thus, __rebuilding of all docker containers with `make dockers` or rebuilding the `things-db` and `users-db` containers separately with `make docker_things-db` and `make docker_users-db` respectively, will cause data loss.
 All your users, things, channels and connections between them will be lost!__ As we use this setup only for development, we don't guarantee any permanent data persistence.
 If you need to retain the data between the container rebuilds you can attach volume to the `things-db` and `users-db` containers.
-Check the official docs on how to use volumes [here](https
+Check the official docs on how to use volumes [here](https://docs.docker.com/storage/volumes/) and [here](https://docs.docker.com/compose/compose-file/#volumes).
-://docs.docker.com/storage/volumes/) and [here](https://docs.docker.com/compose/compose-file/#volumes).

 ### MQTT Microservice
-MQTT Microservice in Mainflux is special, as it is currently the only microservice written in NodeJS.
-It is not compiled,
-but node modules need to be downloaded in order to start the service:
+The MQTT Microservice in Mainflux is special, as it is currently the only microservice written in NodeJS.
+It is not compiled, but node modules need to be downloaded in order to start the service:

 ```
 cd mqtt